-All this adds up to a start capacitor being able to store and release a lot of current into the start winding but it only stays in the circuit a short period of time without damaging itself because it cannot dissipate heat easily like the metal film run capacitor.
+All this adds up to a start capacitor being able to store and release a lot of current into the start winding, but it only stays in the circuit for a short period of time without damaging itself because it cannot dissipate heat easily like the metal film run capacitor.

-The start capacitor is wired in parallel with the run capacitor as shown in the image above.
-On startup, the potential relay contacts are closed which means the capacitor is in the circuit with all that electron storage capacity.
-When the compressor contactor closes a large amount of current can move into that start winding because there is a larger “membrane” (see part 1 of this series) that can store and release energy.
+The start capacitor is wired in parallel with the run capacitor, as shown in the image above.
+The potential relay contacts are closed on startup, which means the capacitor is in the circuit with all that electron storage capacity.
+When the compressor contactor closes, a large amount of current can move into that start winding because there is a larger “membrane” (see part 1 of this series) that can store and release energy.
 This extra current moving through the start winding helps get the compressor started more quickly,

-Single phase compressor start windings are not designed to carry high continuous current like the run winding.
-If the start capacitor were to stay in the circuit too long the current on the start winding will stay high and will risk damaging the start winding.
+Single-phase compressor start windings are not designed to carry high continuous current like the run winding.
+If the start capacitor were to stay in the circuit too long, the current on the start winding will stay high and risk damaging the start winding.

-There are various types of relays and controls that can remove a start capacitor from the circuit but the most common is a potential relay.
-The potential relay coil is either connected between start and common or start and run and it is sized to open up when the motor reaches about 80% of it’s full speed.
+Various types of relays and controls can remove a start capacitor from the circuit, but the most common is a potential relay.
+The potential relay coil is either connected between start and common or start and run, and it is sized to open up when the motor reaches about 80% of its full speed.

 Thought Experiment #6 – Where Does Back EMF Come from?

-This has led many techs to conclude that the capacitor somehow “boosts” voltage like a transformer… that is not what's happening at all.
+This has led many techs to conclude that the capacitor somehow “boosts” voltage like a transformer, but that is not what's happening at all.

-That increased voltage is actually being generated by the compressor motor and we that power “back EMF”.
-When we spin a motor using magnetism (which is how we spin a motor) the motor also acts like a generator as the magnetic fields from the rotor (the part that spins) interacts with the stator (the part that stays still with the windings in it).
-When the motor is still it generates no back EMF or Inductive reactance (magnetic resistance) and this is why at startup the motor draws high amps and produces no back EMF.
+That increased voltage is actually being generated by the compressor motor, and we call that power “back EMF.”
+When we spin a motor using magnetism (which is how we spin a motor), the motor also acts as a generator when the magnetic fields from the rotor (the part that spins) interact with the stator (the part that stays still with the windings in it).
+When the motor is still, it generates no back EMF or inductive reactance (magnetic resistance), and this is why the motor draws high amps and produces no back EMF at startup.

-As the motor begins spinning faster and faster the back EMF and inductive reactance increases, this causes the amperage to drop on the run winding and the back EMF to increase.
-Now you generally won't see the back EMF when you measure between Run and Common because they are connected to the line power which dissipates this returned energy very quickly.
+As the motor begins spinning faster and faster, the back EMF and inductive reactance increase, which causes the amperage to drop on the run winding and the back EMF to increase.
+Now, you generally won't see the back EMF when you measure between Run and Common because they are connected to the line power, which dissipates this returned energy very quickly.
 You do measure it between start and common and run and start because the start winding is only connected between the lines capacitively.

-- The Back EMF we measure at the capacitor is generated by the motor and increases the faster the motor spins
+- The back EMF we measure at the capacitor is generated by the motor and increases as the motor spins faster.

 We wrap it all up in the next and final article in the series.